CARV-ICS-FORTH/knot/README.md

 | `KARVDASH_PRIVATE_HOST_DIR`          | The host path for the private file domain.                                            |
 | `KARVDASH_SHARED_HOST_DIR`           | The host path for the shared file domain.                                             |

-To remove Karvdash, you can run `make undeploy`, which will remove the service, but not associated CRDs.
+To remove Karvdash, run `make undeploy`, which will remove the service, but not associated CRDs.
 Use `make undeploy-crds` for explicitly removing CRDs and any stored data.

 ## Development

-To work on Karvdash, you need a local Kubernetes environment, like Docker Desktop for macOS, with a running ingress controller and a local Docker registry (as you would on a bare metal setup).
+To work on Karvdash, you need a local Kubernetes environment, with a running ingress controller and a local Docker registry (as you would on a bare metal setup).

-Especially for Docker Desktop ([versions 2.2.x.x-2.3.x.x](https://docs.docker.com/docker-for-mac/release-notes/) use Kubernetes 1.15.5) running on macOS, these are all provided with `make deploy-docker-desktop`.
+Especially for [Docker Desktop](https://www.docker.com/products/docker-desktop) for macOS ([versions 2.2.x.x-2.3.x.x](https://docs.docker.com/docker-for-mac/release-notes/) use Kubernetes 1.15.5), these are all provided with `make deploy-docker-desktop`.
 This will setup an SSL-enabled ingress controller answering to https://localtest.me (provided by [localtest.me](https://readme.localtest.me)), start a private Docker registry (without SSL), and deploy Karvdash.

 You can also install all the requirements with `make prepare-docker-desktop` and then run Karvdash locally (note that when running Karvdash outside Kubernetes, there is no mutating admission webhook to attach file domains and datasets to service containers).